Best Massage Gun For Sciatica Nerve Pain – Our Recommendations

 It comes with a 2-year warranty and not a lifetime one as Ekrin or Lifepro’s guns.
 But this is a better deal than what you get with Hypervolts and Theragun Prime or Elite.

-It costs $299 but with our MGA50 coupon, entitling to the $50 discount, you can get it from Achedaway for $249.
-That puts it in the same range as Ekrin B37 or Ekrin B37S.
+It costs $299 but with our MGA60 coupon, entitling to the $60 discount, you can get it from Achedaway for $239.
+That puts it in the same range as top-notch Ekrin B37/B37S.

 READ MORE Check out full details in our Achedaway Pro review.

-If you want a more pocket-friendly massage gun to treat sciatica, this is the device for you.
+For those looking for a budget-friendly option without compromising on quality, based on our experience, this is the device for you.
 It’s not as excellent as our previous options, but it’s still a top quality massage gun with everything you need.

 For starters, it won’t give you insane power but 40lbs. of stall force will be enough for most people to treat sciatica.
 Add 12mm of stroke length to that medium-range power and you have a decent device that can perform a deep tissue massage if used well.